sandeepbeherakbl/sandeepbeherakbl/README.md

 - 🌱 I’m currently learning **MERN stacak**

-- 📫 How to reach me mail <a href="sandeepbeherakbl@gmail.com">
+- 📫 How to reach me **sandeepbeherakbl@gmail.com**

-<p>I am an aspiring full stack web developer with experience in effective collaboration and a keen interest in solving problems and coming up with effective solutions.
+<p align="center">I am an aspiring full stack web developer with experience in effective collaboration and a keen interest in solving problems and coming up with effective solutions.
 With a good understanding of Data Structures and Algorithms, proficiency in React, and with a good hold on MERN stack.</p>

 <h1 align="center" >Tech-Stack</h1>
 <p align="center">